 - University alumni can stay up to date with a wide variety of premium news and research content brought to their desktops by University Advancement, Alumni Relations and the Library.
 Alumni may access the full range of the Libraries' licensed content while they are in the library.
 Off-campus access to selected resources is available through the Alumni Library Gateway using a Rochester Alumni Exchange (RAX) login.

-RRLC Access Cards
+RRLC Access Pass